-Bioengineering Centre

-Centre for Membrane and Separation Technology

-Centre for Minerals Engineering

-Centre for Particle and Catalyst Technologies

-Centre for Petroleum Engineering Studies

-Centre for Remote Sensing and Geographic Information Systems

-Energy Research, Development and Information Centre (ERDIC)

-Food Industry Development Centre

-Key Centre for Mines

-UNSW Groundwater Centre
+Bioengineering Centre Centre for Applied Polymer Science UNESCO Centre for Membrane and Séparation Technology Centre for Minerals Engineering Centre for Particle and Catalyst Technologies Centre for Remote Sensing and Geographic Information Systems Energy Research, Development and Information Centre (ERDIC) Food Industry Development Centre Key Centre for Mines UNSW Groundwater Centre

 Three Centres offer programs which have their own subject identifier.
 They are the Centre for Minerals Engineering (MINP), the Centre for Petroleum Engineering Studies (PRTL), and the Key Centre for Mines (KCME).
 The subjects for the Centre for Minerals Engineering are located with the subjects for the School of Chemical Engineering and Industrial Chemistry, those for the Key Centre for Mines are located with the School of Mines.
-The Centre for Petroleum Engineering Studies has a separate entry in this handbook at the end of this section.

-In addition the Faculty of Applied Science is actively involved with seven Co-operative Research Centres (CRCs) established under the Commonwealth Government's program of CRCs announced in 1991.
+In addition the Faculty of Applied Science is actively involved with eight Co-operative Research Centres (CRCs) established under the Commonwealth Government's program of CRCs announced in 1991.
 These are: